top of page

 Body Weight Scale

-Any reliable body weight scale is good.
-Here's one that is highly recommended on Amazon:
+A reliable body weight scale is essential.
+Here’s one that comes highly recommended on Amazon:

 Tracking Steps

-There are plenty of tools that can help track steps.
-Your phone may also have a built-in app or access to a third-party app to help with tracking.
-I personally use a Fitbit Charge 6 to track steps, resting heart rate, and sleep.
+There are many tools available to help track steps.
+Your phone may have a built-in app or access to a third-party app for this purpose.
+Personally, I use a Fitbit Charge 6 to track my steps, resting heart rate, and sleep.

 Tracking Resting Heart Rate

-I personally use my FitBit to track my resting heart rate, but you can do it without any additional tools.
-To measure your resting heart rate, simply check your pulse after relaxing for about 5 minutes.
-Place your index and third fingers on your neck to the side of your windpipe.
-To check your pulse at your wrist, place two fingers between the bone and the tendon over your radial artery, which is located on the thumb side of your wrist.
+I use my Fitbit to monitor my resting heart rate.
+However, you can do this without any special tools.
+Just check your pulse after relaxing for about five minutes.
+Place your index and third fingers on your neck, beside your windpipe.
+You can also check your pulse at your wrist by placing two fingers between the bone and the tendon over your radial artery, located on the thumb side of your wrist.

 Food Scale